Stability and instability in saddle point dynamics Part II: The subgradient method: Main Results

-\begin{remark} { It will be discussed in the proof of \autoref{thm:subgradient-method-faces} that \autoref{thm:subgradient-method-faces}(ii) is a special case of \autoref{thm:subgradient-method-faces}(i) where the projection term in \eqref{eq:subgradient-method-limiting-solutions} equal to zero.} In \autoref{thm:subgradient-method-faces}(ii) there is a simple characterization of the limiting solutions of the subgradient method, as just the limiting solutions of the corresponding {\em gradient method} that lie in $K$.
-Note that the set $\mathcal{S}$ in \eqref{eq:omega-is-S-cap-K} was exactly {characterized in \cite{Holding-Lestas-gradient-method-Part-I}.} \end{remark} \begin{remark} A simple consequence of \eqref{eq:omega-is-S-cap-K} is the fact if there exists a saddle point in the interior of $K$ then the subgradient method is globally convergent if the corresponding unconstrained gradient method is globally convergent. \end{remark} }
+\begin{remark} { It will be discussed in the proof of \autoref{thm:subgradient-method-faces} that \autoref{thm:subgradient-method-faces}(ii) is a special case of \autoref{thm:subgradient-method-faces}(i) where the projection term in \eqref{eq:subgradient-method-limiting-solutions} equal to zero.} In \autoref{thm:subgradient-method-faces}(ii) there is a simple characterization of the \icl{$\omega$-limit set} of the subgradient method, as just the limiting solutions of the corresponding {\em gradient method} that lie in $K$.
+Note that the set $\mathcal{S}$ in \eqref{eq:omega-is-S-cap-K} was exactly {characterized in \cite{Holding-Lestas-gradient-method-Part-I}.} \end{remark} \begin{remark} A simple consequence of \eqref{eq:omega-is-S-cap-K} is the fact if there exists a saddle point in the interior of $K$ then the subgradient method is globally convergent if the corresponding unconstrained gradient method is globally convergent. \end{remark}} \icl{ \begin{remark} \autoref{thm:subgradient-method-faces} follows directly from \autoref{prop:omega-limit-set-in-face}.
+Hence \autoref{thm:subgradient-method-faces} also holds when $K$ is an arbitrary closed convex set as in \autoref{prop:omega-limit-set-in-face} (rather than just the cartesian product of two convex sets), if the subgradient method has an equilibrium point.
+Note that a saddle point in the interior of $K$, or a $K$-restricted saddle point with $K$ as in \eqref{eq:K_phi}, is always an equilibrium point of the subgradient method on~$K$. \end{remark} }

 We now present several examples to illustrate the application of \autoref{thm:subgradient-method-faces} in some simple cases.

 The first example corresponds to a case where the unconstrained gradient method \eqref{gradmethod-fullspace} is globally convergent, but the subgradient method is not. \begin{example} Define the concave-convex function